signalfx/gateway/README.md

 can find more information about how to use pprof at [the pprof help page](http://golang.org/pkg/net/http/pprof/).

-## Configuration

-Use the file exampleSfdbproxy.conf as an example configuration.
-Importantly, replace DefaultAuthToken with your auth token and remove any listeners or forwarders you don't use.

 ## Code layout

 You only need to read this if you want to develop the proxy or understand